Katharine Covino, Education

 In spring 2011, Covino acted as a supervisor to graduate students engaged in student-teaching.
 “It is so rewarding when I see past students become teachers in their own classrooms,” she says.
 “I know I’m doing something that’s important and needed.”
 She also designed and taught an MTEL seminar to aid students taking the Communication and Literacy test.
 And, somehow, she finds time to devote as an officer to the GSE GSO.

-Covino will continue her own coursework in fall 2012, while also working as an adjunct in the FYSH program (First Year Seminar in Honors) – a weekly seminar for freshmen.
+Covino continued her own coursework in fall 2012, while also working as an adjunct in the FYSH program (First Year Seminar in Honors) – a weekly seminar for freshmen.
 She hopes to offer the MTEL seminar in the future, and to continue her role as a mentor to new teachers.
 “I’m excited for each chance I get to teach at UMass Lowell,” she says.
 “Each group of students is so unique and dynamic; each class presents me with new opportunities to grow and evolve as an instructor.”